Read about the possible symptoms of cervical cancer and when to see your doctor.

 This is due to changes in hormone levels.
 Sex can make it start bleeding.

 Cervical erosion is nothing to do with cancer.
-It is harmless and often goes away by itself.
+It is harmless and often goes away by itself or by changing contraception.
 Although sometimes it might need treatment with cryotherapy (freezing the area under local anaesthetic).

 As cervical cancer can also cause bleeding after sex, it is always sensible to get it checked by your doctor.